NotNeelPatel/notneelpatel.github.io/blog/2022-05-15-smartphone-rant.md

 ### 2022-05-15

-Phones have basically looked to same for the last 10 years.
+Phones really haven't changed all too much in the last 6 or so years.
 They are still the same glass, metal, and plastic slabs that get slightly more screen real estate, more processing power, and a little larger and thinner every year.
 Despite this, I see smartphone manufacturers do things that seem quite illogical.

 ### The Apple Effect